tofgarion/latexmk-pipe/README.md

 # latexmk-pipe
 A simple python-script in the spirit of rubber_pipe.py to be able to use latexmk with pipes.
 The makefile should work on any Linux distribution (use INSTALL_DIR variable to specify directory in which install `latexmk-pipe`).

-You can use it to pass options "on the fly" to an existing LaTeX file for instance:
+You can use it to pass options "on the fly" to an existing LaTeX file.
+For instance:

 ```
 echo "\PassOptionsToClass{answers,grades}{exam} \input{exam150128.tex} | latexmk-pipe > exam150128.sol.pdf